Job Specification

 a period of training.

-suitable action concerning suspicious persons and conditions and in
+taking suitable action concerning suspicious persons and conditions,

-reporting significant occurrences and conditions after a period of training.
+and in reporting significant occurrences and conditions, after a period

 Ability to understand the problems involved in assimilating factual

-facts presented by lectures and/or demonstrations and of applying technical
+essential facts presented by lectures and/or demonstrations, and

 Ability to understand, remember, and carry out oral and written

-Ability to understand, as far as is possible, the emotional adjustment
+Ability to understand the emotional adjustment and other problems

 Ability to perform repetitive work without loss of equanimity, patience,